Adderall may seem like a harmless pill, but the amphetamine salt comes with short- and long-term side effects.

 - Sudden death

 Truly, Adderall isn’t just a drug used to benefit those with ADHD.
-In fact, it’s being used by many people, more than just worn-out students, without the dopamine-deficiency for its stimulating properties.
+In fact, it’s being used by many people, people without dopamine-deficiency for its stimulating properties.
 Although these people may think they are benefiting, they are often being over-stimulated through the neurotransmitters’ lasting effects.
 They are being influenced in the short-term and in the long-term, both psychologically and physically.
 If used incorrectly, Adderall may not be effective, and it can negatively affect the lives of many.

 Interventions can be used to address a multitude of issues, including drug misuse.
 During a drug intervention, a trained interventionist will lead a discussion with the addict and any number of their friends or family members.
 The purpose of the intervention is to tell the addict how much these people love and care for them, and how worried they are for their health.